-Original watercolor rooster painting by contemporary impressionist artist Talya Johnson.
+Original watercolor painting of a backlit rooster by contemporary Oregon impressionist artist Talya "Tali" Johnson.

 Behind the Canvas